firecat53/dockerfiles/qbittorrent/README.md

 libboost-dev and libtorrent-rasterbar-dev need to be available in the Alpine repositories.
 If not, then compilation for them will need to be added to the Dockerfile per the instructions [here][1].

+To use a different versions for qBittorrent and unrar than the defaults in the Dockerfile, pass using `--build-arg QBT_VERSION=release-x.x.x --build-arg UNRAR_VERSION=x.x.x`.
+No guarantee as to backward compatibility.
+I typically will keep versions close to the latest tags.

 To avoid permissions issues with shared volumes, use `--build-arg` to change the uid:gid of the image at build time.